chrisgoringe/cg-image-picker/README.md

 - `1...9` click image number `n`
 - `0` click `progress selected images` if any are selected, or `cancel current run` if none selected

+These hotkeys can be changed in the settings menu.

 ## Alert sound